by Feli Chic'Cuisine

 1 cup whipping cream/heavy cream/double cream) or milk

 1. Preheat oven to 200°C (400°F).
 Prepare the pie crust by rolling the dough so that it is 5 cm (2-inches) larger than your pie plate (23 cm, 9-inch).
 Carefully, transfer the dough to the pie plate.
 Lines the bottom and sides.
 Trim any excess dough, and flute the edges.
 Set aside.

 2. In a large mixing bowl, whisk together the brown sugar, flour, salt, cinnamon, ginger, and nutmeg until well combined.
 Set aside.

-4. In a separate mixing bowl, whisk together the eggs, pumpkin puree, whipping (heavy) cream (half and half or milk) and vanilla until well combined.
+3. In a separate mixing bowl, whisk together the eggs, pumpkin puree, whipping cream/ heavy cream/double cream or milk and vanilla until well combined.
 Pour the wet ingredients into the dry ingredients.
 Mix together until fluffy.
 Pour the filling into the pie crust.

 4. Bake the pie for 15 minutes at 200°C (400°F).
 Reduce heat to 180°C (350°F) and bake for an additional 40-45 minutes.
 The pie is done when the sides begin to puff but the center will be slightly wobbly.

 5. Remove from the oven and transfer to a wire rack.
 Allow to cool.